Zeke-OS/zeke/doc/fs.md

 - LFN support in ANSI/OEM or Unicode.

-Note that Microsoft Corporation holds a patent for LFN and commercial use might be prohibitten or it may require a license form the company.
+Note that Microsoft Corporation holds a patent for LFN and commercial use might be prohibited or it may require a license form the company.
 Therefore it’s also possible to disable LFN support in Zeke if required.

 The complete documentation is available [here](fatfs/README.md).